miniprojektiryhmaviisi/miniprojekti/README.md

 *The requirement has been analyzed (acceptance criteria created), planned (divided into technical tasks), programmed, tested (with minimum coverage of 80%), testing automated (CI-pipeline), documented (with Readme file) and merged into main production branch.*

 ## Installation instructions & user manual
-*...*

-## Instructions
-- Install all dependencies with command poetry install
+- Install dependencies with command `poetry install`
-- Move into virtual environment with command poetry shell
+- Move into virtual environment with command `poetry shell`
-- Start the application with command python3 src/main.py
+- Start the application with command `python3 src/main.py`
 - Select the format of the reference by entering 0 or 1
-- Give reference book/article name, author, publisher, publication date, book volume, book number, page number and month of publication according to the instructions
+- Give reference book/article name, author, publisher, publication date, book volume, book source number, page number and month of publication according to the instructions
 - Press 2 to close the application.